 Maintaining and renewing certification requires ongoing professional development.
 Louisiana educators must complete 150 professional development points every five years, earned through workshops, graduate coursework, or state-approved training.
 By understanding these licensure requirements early, prospective teachers can chart a clear path from graduation to classroom leadership in New Orleans and beyond.

-What is the average cost of a Education degree in New Orleans, LA?
+What is the average cost of education degree in New Orleans?

 The chart above shows the ethnicity balance for Stationary Education graduates in 2024 in New Orleans, LA.
 The plot shows the statistics of graduates summed over all institutions that were included in our ranking and that send the applicants information to IPEDS database.